flame-engine/flame/doc/other_modules/oxygen/oxygen.md

 from FCS would (translating, rotating and setting the anchor.
 After that it will call the `renderEntity` method so you can add your own render logic for that entity on a prepared canvas.

-The following components will be checked by `BaseSystem` for the prepartion of the
+The following components will be checked by `BaseSystem` for the preparation of the canvas:
-canvas:

 - `PositionComponent` (required)
 - `SizeComponent` (required)